mattbierner/code2020/_posts/2020-06-08-vs-code-centered-layout.md

   maxres: https://i.ytimg.com/vi/Vd0DIFB6vj4/maxresdefault.jpg
 ---

-Use the 'View: Toggle Centered Layout' command to center the editor in the available editor space.
+Use the `View: Toggle Centered Layout` command to center the editor in the available editor space.

 Resize the centered editor by click and dragging on the editor borders.